Office Work

 Image Management

-- Mirror, lipstick, oil blotting paper
+- Mirror, lipstick, oil-absorbing sheets

 - Dry shampoo, deodorant

-- Emergency makeup
+- Emergency cosmetics

 Discrete Usage Guide